brianom95/brianom95.github.io/_pages/nwt.md

 #### 129km | 3,980m Gain | Linear | 5 Days
 **Completed: 06 July 2022**

 I love this trail.
 I've hiked it twice from Carlow to Dublin, which is better as it saves the best for last.
-It has Ireland's only three huts for wild campers, and you can resupply halfway in Laragh with shopping and pub food.
-Lots of tourists fly in to hike it, but you see almost no Irish which is a shame.
+It has Ireland's only three huts for wild campers, and you can resupply halfway in Laragh with a shop and pub food.
+Lots of tourists fly in to hike it, but you see almost no Irish, which is a shame.
 It's not easy, but it's so worth it.
 Read my full article [here](https://www.brianbeyond.com/wicklow-way).

 10/10